Information for EU Applicants

-Tuition fees for EU undergraduates starting in 2018 and 2019
+Tuition fees for EU undergraduates starting in year 2019/20

-The Scottish Government has now confirmed free tuition in Scotland for EU students commencing their studies in 2018 and 2019.
+The Scottish Government has confirmed free tuition in Scotland for EU students commencing their studies in 2019.
 Students will be admitted as Scottish/EU fee status students and retain that status for the duration of their studies.
-EU students enrolling in 2018 and 2019 continue to remain eligible for tuition fee support from the Student Awards Agency for Scotland (SAAS).
+EU students enrolling in 2019 continue to remain eligible for tuition fee support from the Student Awards Agency for Scotland (SAAS).

 For more information: